massimiliano-mantione/talks/JsDay2019/Jsday2019.md

 -> # Language features

 ^
--> Static typing
+-> Syntactic sugar
 ^
 -> Functional constructs
 ^
--> async await
+-> Static typing
 ^
--> Syntactic sugar
+-> Generators and async await

 ^
 -> *transpilers can do it*